ucan-wg/awake/README.md

 If more than one `awake/challenge` field is set, the lowest-indexed one MUST be used.

-#### 3.3.1.2 Next Responder ECDH
+#### 3.3.1.2 Next Provider ECDH

-The UCAN's facts (`fct`) field MUST also include the next Responder ECDH public key (to be used in Step 4) encoded as `did:key`.
-Having the next key in the UCAN places it inside the signature envelope, associating the next key with the Responder's UCAN DID.
+The UCAN's facts (`fct`) field MUST also include the next Provider ECDH public key (to be used in Step 4) encoded as `did:key`.
+Having the next key in the UCAN places it inside the signature envelope, associating the next key with the Provider's UCAN DID.

 ``` javascript
 //JSON encoded